2025 Tipperary Premier Intermediate Hurling Championship

-The 2025 Tipperary Premier Intermediate Hurling Championship is the ninth staging of the Tipperary Premier Intermediate Hurling Championship since its establishment by the Tipperary County Board in 2017 and subsequent rebranding in 2022.
+The 2025 Tipperary Premier Intermediate Hurling Championship was the ninth staging of the Tipperary Premier Intermediate Hurling Championship since its establishment by the Tipperary County Board in 2017 and subsequent rebranding in 2022.
 The draws for the group stage pairings took place on 27 March 2025.
-The competition is scheduled to run from 8 August to October 2024.
+The competition ran from 8 August to 26 October 2024.

+The final was played on 26 October 2025 at FBD Semple Stadium in Thurles, between Upperchurch–Drombane and Carrick Swans, in what was their first ever meeting in the final.
+Upperchurch–Drombane won the match by 2–17 to 1–14 to claim their first ever championship title.

+Boherlahan–Dualla's Tossy Ryan was the championship's top scorer with 3-54.